WWAMI - Our Regional Training Program

 WRITE: WWAMI Rural Integrated Training Experience, a 20-week rural clinical medical training experience for a pre-selected group of third-year medical students.

 TRACK: WWAMI State Track Program, allows a select group of students to complete most of the required clerkships scheduled in one specific site/state throughout the WWAMI region during their third or fourth year of medical school.

 TRUST (Targeted Rural Underserved Track) Programs

-is available in Montana, Washington and Idaho and is an integrated program for students interested in rural or underserved medicine.
+TRUST program is available in Washington, Wyoming, Alaska, Montana, and Idaho and is an integrated program for students interested in rural or underserved medicine.
 Beginning the summer before medical school and continuing throughout the curriculum, TRUST scholars participate in clinical and classroom experiences, on-line discussions, and regional or national conferences, exposing them to the satisfaction, challenges, and life style of a physician practicing in rural and underserved areas.

-was incorporated to provide consistent mentoring in clinical skills, professionalism, and patient-centered care.
-The College
+Colleges system was incorporated to provide consistent mentoring in clinical skills, professionalism, and patient-centered care.
+The

 - 6-7 faculty mentors in each college

 - 6-7 students per year for each faculty mentor